lixiuhu/docker-openvpn-ldap/README.md

   * OS X Mavericks with Tunnelblick 3.4beta26 (build 3828) using openvpn-2.3.4
   * ArchLinux OpenVPN pkg 2.3.4-1

+## LDAP

+Create a configuration file for LDAP and place it in the OpenVPN server configuration file.
+How to do this, you can find out at this link. https://medium.com/@hiranadikari993/openvpn-active-directory-authentication-726f3bac3546

 ## License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fkylemanna%2Fdocker-openvpn.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fkylemanna%2Fdocker-openvpn?ref=badge_large)